kwezetsky/corvus-tech-database/1) General/ii) Company Regulations.md

 * d) Employees may not hit any other beings with vehicles.

 9) **Treachery:**
+* a) TS may not be assisted in any way by company employees, except for TS actively participating in a test.
-* a) Employees may not assist TS in violating regulations.
+* b) Employees may not assist TS in violating any regulation.
+* c) Employees may not assist hostile combatants in any way.

+10) **Departments:**
+* a) Employees may not be in more than 2 departments.
+  * i) AD and AA are exempt from the departmental limit.

-### Section 3: Test Subject Regulations:
+### Section 3: Test Subjects
 > The following section contains regulations that apply to Test Subjects.
 > These regulations are to be enforced by Security Forces personnel.